pacokleitz/invulnerable/README.md

     url: "https://hooks.slack.com/services/YOUR/WEBHOOK/URL"
     format: "slack"  # or "teams"
     minSeverity: "High"  # Critical, High, Medium, Low, or Negligible
+    onlyFixed: false  # If true, only notify about vulnerabilities with available fixes
     enabled: true

   # Resource limits for scanner jobs